Chirpy3D: Part-Aware Multi-View Diffusion for Creative Fine-Grained Object Generation: Methodology

 \subsection{Overview}

-Our goal is to generate fine-grained and creative 3D objects in a zero-shot setting, using only unposed 2D images from seen fine-grained categories (e.g., bird species) as training data — without part annotations, camera poses, or object-level supervision.
-This requires the final model to infer plausible 3D structures, discover meaningful object parts, capture species-specific fine-grained details, and generalize to entirely novel species with unseen part combinations.
+Our goal is to learn a part-aware generative model from unposed 2D images of fine-grained categories (e.g., bird species), without 3D ground truths\footnote{Rendered views from 3D meshes.} or camera poses, enabling creative object synthesis and downstream 3D generation in a zero-shot setting.
 To achieve this, we propose \textbf{\ours{}} (see Figure~\ref{fig:overview}), a multi-view diffusion framework that learns a \textit{hierarchical part latent space}, where both species-level and part-level information are represented in a structured and compositional manner.
-To leverage the rich generative prior of pre-trained diffusion models, these part embeddings are projected into a space compatible with an off-the-shelf multi-view diffusion model (e.g., MVDream \cite{shi2023mvdream}), enabling more effective learning of the part latent space through consistent multi-view generation.
-This hierarchical design enables the model to not only reconstruct objects from seen species, but also compose novel objects with entirely new part synthesis and recombination.
+Part embeddings are projected into a space compatible with a pre-trained multi-view diffusion model (e.g., MVDream~\cite{shi2023mvdream}), enabling the model to both reconstruct seen species and compose novel objects with unseen part combinations.